joshuaebowling/react-joi-form-validation/README.md

 ## API (However upstart)

+### In

-As of now, I'm trying a hook approach. the hook, `useValidate` requires 2 arguments: Schema (Joi Object), Model (object that represent the model to validate).
+As of now, I'm trying a hook approach. the hook, `useValidate` requires 2 arguments: 1.
+Schema (Joi Object)

+2. Model (object that represent the model to validate).
+3. onSubmit: this function will be wrapped by `handleSubmit` (see Out section) and only execute when `isValid`.
+This is just a convenience wrapper.
+4. onInvalidSubmit: this function will be wrapped in the `handleSubmit` and will execute when status `isValid` = false.

 See `./src/forms/CreateUser.tsx` for current approach. `useValidate` will return and object with the following properties.

+### Out

 1. update -- the method used to update values to be validated against the schema.
 See `forms/CreateUser.tsx` for example
 2. isValid -- `true` if `.validate` returns `undefined`, otherwise `false`
 3. currentModel -- the current state of the model originally passed in using `useValidate`.
 As mentioned above, using the `update` method any property could be added.
 Incidentally, after each `update` the model itself is replaced by way of `assign`.
 See `useValidate.ts` for relevant codes.
 4. errors -- an object with keys for each property and values for each error.
 As of now, it appears that with my configuration that joi will stop validating after finding the first error.
 This is OK for now.
 But, it could obviously be made configurable via and `options` object passed to `useValidate`.
+5. handleSubmit --